2-The Daintree Rainforest Tours & Cape Tribulation Beaches From Port Douglas

 Why not get wet in the Rainforest and try some River Drift Snorkelling.
 This Eco immersion adventure is located where Tom Hanks and Steven Spielberg filmed ‘The Pacific’ so it truly is a camera perfect setting.
 Picture the most crystal clear rainforest river imaginable, and then imagine what it would feel like to drift slowly (or faster, depending on conditions) down with the current as you see all the flitting Gobies, Perchlets and Rainbowfish.
 You might see yabbies and crayfish or even a large Barramundi.
 Keep an eye out for the river banks as Archerfish are common, watch as they shoot a high pressure jet of water with amazing accuracy to dislodge an unsuspecting insect off a leaf above the surface.

-Stick around after your zip because when dusk starts so does another type of action.
 After the sun has set the rainforest will heave with the sounds of toad croaks and insect clicks, of scurrying bandicoots and the breath of dragons.
-A guided night tour will indulge the inner Attenborough in you as you discover a whole new wildlife world that comes alive under the cover of dark.
+A night in the rainforest will indulge the inner Attenborough in you as you discover a whole new wildlife world that comes alive under the cover of dark.
 With just a torch and a knowledgeable guide it will be literally a highly illuminating tour.

 For the equestrian explorer whether beginner or experienced use the advantage of four feet rather than two and take a horse out.
 With only the breath of your horse and the swish of tail you will be riding in the oldest rainforest in the world, across crystal mountain streams and along river beds.
 Once you reach Myall Beach the rainforest drops away to a golden palm fringed beach.
 Just stunning.